cscoPragya/mydailyworkreact/README.md

-# mydailyworkreact
 # React Website Project

-A React-based web application developed as part of a project assignment given by [Company/Team Name].
+A React-based web application developed as part of a project assignment given by mydailywork.

 ## Features